build-web-apps/clone-instagram-ui/README.md

 npm install
 ```

-This will take some time to install the dependencies.
+This will take some time (around 5 to 10 minutes) to install the dependencies.

 Once the installation is successful, run the following command: